Ts-Pytham/DotNet.AdvancedCollections/README.md

 ```

-- Priority Queue: Is a data structure in which each item has a priority associated with it, and items are stored and retrieved in order of their priority.
+- **Priority Queue**: A data structure in which each item has a priority associated with it, and items are stored and retrieved in order of their priority.
   This means that when items are added to the queue, they are automatically placed in the correct position based on their priority, and when items are removed from the queue, the item with the highest priority is always selected first.

 **Example in code:**